Winning awards for our innovative party tent hire.

 So how has The Arabian Tent Company developed?

 Now 12 years later there is a range of tent interiors that are themed around a theme (like the Arabian or Bombay Boudoir) or were inspired by a film or Art (La Rouge was based on Moulin Rouge, and the William Morris tent was inspired by William Morris himself!) or were made through a collaboration with a client or artist (such as the Cornish Cream and English Tea tent) or were even inspired through travels (Our Viva la Fiesta was inspired by Mexico and was a collaboration with artist Rosita Bonita).
 I think that is what compelled people to our party tent hire; they are all using a variety of techniques to create the environment, from hand block printing, to embroidery and mirrorwork, screen-printing and applique.

-There are also four further styles of tent, from a Moghul style tent, which is a design I bought from an engineer, and the Mini Pearl and Lulette which I designed and had made; and the Indra pole which is a pole tent using the Cornish Cream interior I had made in India.
-I have plans for a new super-structure based on all the benefits from using box-section aluminium framing to do with strength, waterproofing and modular building, with the beautiful finishing details you get from a canvas pole tent for our party tent hire selection.
+There are also four further styles of tent, from a Moghul style tent, which is a design I bought from an engineer, and the Mini Pearl and Lulette which I designed and had made; I have plans for a new super-structure based on all the benefits from using box-section aluminium framing to do with strength, waterproofing and modular building, with the beautiful finishing details you get from a canvas pole tent for our party tent hire selection.

 Okay, so what made you feel you should go for it?

 The desire has always been to create environments and structures that are beautiful and inspiring.
 When I looked fifteen years ago to find a marquee that could be put up in an ancient wood, everything I found would have stood out and looked ugly, and back then I couldn’t understand why you couldn’t find a tent that would have some character to it, to provide an inspirational back-drop to a party.